-In an era where politics have decimated safety nets for children and families and childhood poverty is rising in our state, it has become increasingly critical for communities to organize and support their most vulnerable members.
-Formed in 2016, TEAM is dedicated to alleviating the aggravations of poverty for children and families.
+In an era where politics have decimated safety nets for children and families while childhood poverty is rising in our state, it has become increasingly critical for communities to organize and support their most vulnerable members.
+Formed in 2016, TEAN is dedicated to alleviating the aggravations of poverty for children and families.
 At TEAN we call our supporters “allies” and our allies have shown up in record numbers to help welcome and support the new Mainers.
-This work is done thanks to a dedicated group of allies and close ties with the Brunswick School Department, the community, and many service providers, churches and agencies in town.
+This work is done thanks to a dedicated group of allies and close ties with the Brunswick School Department, the Brunswick community, churches, many service providers and agencies in town.

-In those initial days TEAN board members and allies immediately came to understand that the new families were in urgent need of food, clothing and medical attention.
+In those initial days, TEAN board members and allies immediately came to understand that the new families were in urgent need of food, clothing and medical attention.
 With the guidance of Mufalo Chittam from Maine Immigrants Rights Coalition and other cultural experts, TEAN located and deployed drivers, donors, French, Spanish, and Portuguese speakers, thousands of dollars of gift cards, and transformed people’s private homes into drop off locations and distribution centers to receive the outpouring of help offered by our community.
-Within 24-48 hours, families had food on the shelves, some new, clean clothes, blankets and linens, and several had visited the walk-in urgent care clinic run by Midcoast Hospital.
+Within 24-48 hours, the families had food on the shelves, new clothes, blankets, linens, and several had visited the walk-in urgent care clinic run by Midcoast Hospital.
 TEAN has since acquired storage space thanks to Crystal Spring Farm in addition to ongoing space granted to us via the Brunswick School Department.
 In the intervening months, a total of 80 new Mainers seeking asylum have arrived, each one welcomed and supplied with the same food and material goods organized, collected and/or paid for by TEAN.

 Working in partnership with the town’s cultural broker Nsiona Nguizani and Midcoast New Mainers, a volunteer organization dedicated to supporting New Mainers settling into smaller Mid Coast communities, TEAN has been working in the following areas:

-Over the course of three different days in August, September and October TEAN completely furnished 14 previously empty apartments thanks to donations and allies quickly rallying around a need.
+Over the course of three days in August, September and October TEAN completely furnished 14 previously empty apartments thanks to donations from allies who quickly rallied around the need.
 This included collecting material donations as well as cash in the form of gift cards – which is now totaling several thousand dollars – spent on additional linens, toiletries, furniture, cribs, car seats, clothing, emergency groceries, warm blankets and winter gear.

 Needs are largely being met through TEAN resources – donations made by faith groups, community allies and businesses.
 With winter coming, we anticipate new challenges related to the weather, illnesses, and lack of transportation options via foot or bike.
 While these families are extremely eager to work, due to myriad delays in the asylum/ immigration process we are unclear on when they will be able to receive work permits and so we anticipate these needs will be ongoing.